MikeSmithLabTeam/particletracker/docs/source/rstfiles/keyfiles.rst

                           'C': [-23, -30, 30, 1],
                           'ad_mode': [0, 0, 1, 1]
                           },
     }
+code

 Above is a slimmed down version of the preprocess dictionary but all dictionaries are structured in the same way.
 The top line is always "dictionaryname"_method:(method1, method2,).
 Only the methods named in this tuple are actually active methods eg grayscale and medianblur.
-Note below there are many methods that are not listed here.
+Note below this there are many methods that are not listed here.
 These methods are not active but they are setup with default params so you can add them in.

 For each method there is yet another dictionary.
 These contain the individual parameters for each method.
-These can be several types.
+These can be of several types.

-[startval, min, max, step] - These types will result in a spinbox slider in the gui.
+- [startval, min, max, step] - These types will result in a spinbox slider in the gui.
-Clicking the settings button will allow you to alter the min and max within the gui.
-However, there is no error checking - you can ask for impossible parameters!
-There are strings and True, False, None which will result in edit textboxes.
+- There are strings and True, False, None which will result in edit textboxes.

 These files can be saved and loaded directly within the gui to save sets of parameters appropriate for a particular experiment.
 Once a suitable .param file